solamarpreet/solamarpreet.github.io/content/posts/installingpythonapps.md

 <br>

-You can now install any library from pip and it will be installed in the current virtual environment only without affecting your system or any other application.
+You can now install any library from pip and it will be installed in the current virtual environment without affecting your system or any other application present on your system.

 ```sh
 python3 -m pip install PACKAGE